tonygao0125/learningSpark/README.md

 **Spark can run in standalong mode, then we can have separate storage, so we don't have to integrate it with Hadoop.**

 #### Spark support four langurages:
-- Scala (Most widely used since Spark itself is written in Scala, better integration)
+- Scala (Most widely used since Spark itself is written in Scala, better integration) -> spark-shell
-- Java (2nd most popular lang for data engineering)
+- Java (2nd most popular lang for data engineering) -> No shell, no CLI
-- Python (Mostly for data science application)
+- Python (Mostly for data science application) -> pyspark
-- R (less used)
+- R (less used) -> sparkR

 #### Definition
 Spark is an unified computing engine for parallel data processing on clusters. **It supports batch processing, streaming processing, ML and SQL queries.**